adrixo/ads-benchmark/README.md

 # Limitations

-- **The inner empiric campaign in real life can vary over time so results are highly dependant on the knowledge of how that works** A following step is to force each individual campaign to have same inner CVR and CPC on each hour
+- **The inner empiric campaign's CPC/CVR in real life can vary over time so results are highly dependant on the knowledge of how that works** A following step is to force each individual campaign to have same inner CVR and CPC on each hour
+- Experiment uses only 3 campaigns.
+Algorithm performance may vary with different inputs (e.g., more campaigns, or campaigns with similar characteristics)
 - we assume conversions are immediate for the scope of this project
+- **Evaluation criteria**: Results lack a clear optimization target and are hard to interpret.
+Future improvement: define a single objective function (e.g., maximize ROI per product) and validate against real-world data
 - Be careful with the beta and alfa, long running campaigns need to keep a window over the clicks / conversions

 - Primitive obsession: one of the problem of the solution delivered is that it passes a lot of unkown (list, float float) through parameters which reduces readability.